The Quadratic and Cubic Characters of 2

 Eisenstein defined primary numbers to give a stronger notion of primality over $\ZZ[\omega]$.
-One can verify that the product of primary numbers and the complex conjugate of a primary number remain primary.
+One can verify that the product of primary numbers remains primary, i.e., primary numbers are multiplicatively closed, and that the complex conjugate of a primary number remains primary.
 In fact, $\ZZ[\omega]$ is a UFD explicitly because there exists a unique primary factorization constructed from primary numbers.
 With these definitions, we would then be able to state the law of cubic reciprocity as in Theorem \ref{The Law of Cubic Reciprocity}.

 An important discussion concerning cubic reciprocity and its relationship with biquadratic reciprocity and the formulation of the cubic and biquadratic character of 2 is now due.
-While cubic reciprocity wasn't proven until 1844, the biquadratic law was proven nearly a decade earlier by Jacobi in a sequence of lectures given in Königsberg from 1836-1837 (see \cite[pg.
+While cubic reciprocity wasn't formally published until 1844 by Eisenstein, both the cubic and biquadratic law were proven nearly a decade earlier by Jacobi in a sequence of lectures given in Königsberg from 1836-1837 after he had stated his theorems on cubic residuacity in 1827 without proof (see \cite[pg.
 200]{lemmermeyer2000reciprocity}).
-The reason for this nearly one decade gap between proofs is still widely debated, but it seems that the cubic law might have been easier than the biquadratic law: in a letter from Jacobi to Legendre in 1827, Jacobi wrote,
+Jacobi's lectures on number theory include complete proofs, but whether they were his or Eisenstein's still remains up to debate \cite{jacobi2007vorlesungen}.
+This nearly one decade gap between the 1836-1837 lectures and Eisenstein's 1844 formally published proof seems strange, but it is likely because the biquadratic law might have been easier than the cubic law: in a letter from Jacobi to Legendre in 1827, Jacobi wrote,

 \begin{quote} Mr. Gauss presented to the Society of Göttingen two years ago a first memoir on the theory of biquadratic residues, which is much easier than the theory of cubic residues \cite{Jacobi1827-yn} (translated \cite[pg.
 224]{lemmermeyer2000reciprocity}). \end{quote}